THE PRACTICE OF WATER RIGHT EXAMINATION

 (d) Teaching or instructing a course, seminar, or workshop one time only.
 (This does not apply to full-time faculty teaching college courses);

 (e) Authoring or co-authoring published papers, articles or books.
-Maximum of 3 PDH units per biennial renewal period;
+Maximum of 3 PDH units per biennial certification period;

 (f) Active participation in professional or technical society, committee, or board.
-Maximum of 2 PDH units per biennial renewal period;
+Maximum of 2 PDH units per biennial certification period;

 (g) Self study.
-Maximum of 2 PDH units per biennial renewal period;
+Maximum of 2 PDH units per biennial certification period;

 (h) Non-technical educational activities related to employment.